scottmdavies/pipe-bridge/README.md

 ### <a name="benefits"></a> Benefits:
 + Reduces schematic processing time from man-hours to seconds
-* Minimal configuration and training
++ Minimal configuration and user training
-* Built-in support for batch processing multiple files in parallel
++ Built-in support for batch processing multiple files in parallel

 ### <a name="features"></a> Features:
 + Scans schematic diagramss (.DWG and .PDF)